 4. No experience with the blog format

-On a my personal blog, I tend to end up with long winded blog posts like this.
+Also, on a my personal blog, I tend to end up with long winded blog posts like this.
 That post takes too long to read and took too long to write.
 Not surprisingly, it didn’t make for much of a conversation either.

 My lack of experience with blogging probably leads to a lot of lost opportunities.
 A successful blogger sees a new post whereas I’m still stuck in an old mindset.
 As an example, I enjoy taking pictures and shoot videos and upload them to flickrviddleryoutube and or vimeo to share with you.
 It very often ends there.
 Now, someone with a different mindset than myself would probably have made a small story to go with many of those uploads and recycle blog them.